 A basic air purifier buying guide

 There are quite a few products out there today but most fall into 2 major categories:

 1. Ionizers and ozone generators

-(Left) an O-Ion B-1000 ionizer and (right) an ozone generator.
-Ionizers are a type of air purifier that uses electrostatic charge to collect airborne particles on plates, removing them from the air.
+Left: An O-Ion B-1000 ionizer.
+Right: An ozone generator.
+Ionizers are a type of air purifier that use an electrostatic charge to collect airborne particles on plates, removing them from the air.
 Some also have filters to capture dust & particles.
-Ozone generators are sold as air purifiers as well, but don’t effectively clean air.
+Ozone generators are sold as air purifiers as well but don’t effectively clean air.
 Ozone also can be irritating to your internal passageways and potentially harmful at higher levels.